 Bone Density Scan (DEXA) Cost

 Dual-energy X-ray absorptiometry for bone density measurement.
-Compare cash and insurance prices from hospitals across the US.
+Compare source-labeled prices from hospitals across the US.

 Typical range: $100-$400